DarrienG/git_purge/README.md

 recommended that the user run these commands manually.
 However, if truly wanted, the script will take its best guess.

-There's also a fourth option, Set Credentials, that can be used to quickly set the user.name and user.email without typing the entire git config --global etc.
+Set Credentials: Quickly set/overwrite global user.name and user.email without
+typing the entire git config --global etc.

+Intensive Search: Finds all files

 To run: